The ways Tab Service Company stays Green in 2015…

 Electronic Waste Recycling

-In an industry where staying updated with all technology is crucial to success and efficacy, Tab Service Company must do away with many electronic production components each year to make room for the newest technologies.
+In an industry where staying updated with all technology is crucial to success and efficacy, Tab Service Company must do away with many electronic production components at our eco-friendly data center each year to make room for the newest technologies.
 However, a great deal of end-of-life electronics are mismanaged and have become a central concern for health and the environment.

 Electronic waste management is an important concern because of its abundance, volatile contents, and spillover into the illegal international waste trade.
 There are currently 47.4 million computers that are at end of life each year in the United States.
 Roughly 10.2 million units of these computers are exported annually from the United States to developing countries, including China, India and Pakistan.
 From here they are shipped to low income areas where they inflect serious public health issues due to crude methods used to harvest precious metals within.
 For the electronic waste that is kept within the United States only 18 out of 29.4 million units that are disposed are being collected for e-waste recycling.